 Finding the right winter tires for your vehicle is essential as they play a crucial role in the safety of you and your passengers.
 You need the right tire for the right your climate.
 For winter, you need a tire that adds traction as well as control in the event of inclement weather.
 The following are some points to consider when looking for the right winter tires for your vehicle:

 - Traction control or anti-lock braking systems.
-Unfortunately, these will not improve your vehicle’s traction when it comes to winter driving on snow and ice covered roads.
+Unfortunately, these will not improve your vehicle’s traction when it comes to winter driving on snow and ice-covered roads.
 Only dedicated winter tires will actually improve your vehicle’s performance and control in winter conditions.
-Additionally, if you have all wheel or front wheel drive, you will still improve your safety by using winter tires.
+Additionally, if you have AWD or front-wheel-drive, you will still improve your safety by using winter tires.

-- The ideal tread depth of winter tires is 6/32 inch or more.
-Size matters.
+- Size matters.
 Your ASE (Automotive Service Excellence) Certified Technician will recommend the best tires that will fit your vehicle properly.
 This is essential as buying too small or too large tires can greatly hinder your vehicle’s performance and safety.

 - Tire maintenance: As with all types of tires, you need to make sure they are properly inflated at all times.
 Air pressure can be checked with an air gauge and should be done at least once a week in the winter as your tires can lose pressure due to drops in temperature.
 By making sure that your tires are properly inflated, it will also help with your vehicle’s gas mileage.